JBEI/ice/README.rst

 BioEnergy Institute <http://www.jbei.org/>`__.
 It is a Web application used by laboratories to track and search their constructs.

+ICE is distributed under the Modified BSD license.
+See LICENSE.txt and LIBRARY_LICENSES.txt for details.

 You can try out the software at our `Public
 Registry <http://public-registry.jbei.org>`__.